ouillie/terminalle/README.md

 | copy-mode       | `<Prefix> [` |  `Ctrl+[` |

-To reap maximum benefits, add the following to your `.tmux.conf`, to take care of the other tmux shortcuts that do not get mangled by typical terminal emulators:
+To reap maximum benefits, add the following to your `.tmux.conf`, to take care of other common tmux shortcuts that do not get mangled by typical terminal emulators:

 ```bash
 # Generally shorten `<Prefix> X` to `Ctrl+X` for various `X`.